ember-learn/ember-blog/content/the-ember-times-issue-197.md

 [Thomas Gossmann (@gossi)](https://github.com/gossi) recently released slides about Component Architecture from a recent talk at Ember Ignite!

 The slides discuss the basics for component invocation and get into blocks, including named blocks, and yielded components as well.
-If you're looking for a nice overview on component architecture then [look no further](https://component-architecture-slides.netlify.app/).
+If you're looking for a nice overview of component architecture then [look no further](https://component-architecture-slides.netlify.app/).

 ---

 ## [ember-eui releases 🚀](https://twitter.com/betocantu93/status/1500187028524343309)

 [Beto Cantú (@betocantu93)](https://github.com/betocantu93) has released several new versions of `ember-eui` (elastic's ui styleguide for ember).
-The releases include support for staticComponents and splitAtRoutes from embroider, meaning "tree shaking" or not bundling unused code out of the box is now possible.
+The releases include support for `staticComponents` and `splitAtRoutes` from embroider, meaning "tree shaking" or not bundling unused code out of the box is now possible!

-Go ahead and check out [the latest releaes](https://github.com/prysmex/ember-eui/releases)!
+Go ahead and check out [the latest releases](https://github.com/prysmex/ember-eui/releases)!

 ---